This section includes the following areas of the Resilience Framework:

 In 2019 the British Psychological Society published a position paper on “Children’s Right to Play” which explains why play is important to all aspects of children’s development.

 Here, with some help from Michael Rosen, children explain why play is important:

-Rebecca has put together an information and ideas sheet for parents that considers the different types of play (free play, guided play, directed play, work disguised as play and work) with some examples for each aspect.
-Why not give your older children ‘permission’ to re-experience ideas they may have left behind?
-Download Rebecca's resource sheet here.
+Catalyst has put together an information and ideas sheet for parents that considers the different types of play (free play, guided play, directed play, work disguised as play and work) with some examples for each aspect.
+This can be download here.

 Virtual and Online Play

-- Play online games with your friends.
+Play online games with your friends.
 Have a look at what is available on the app stores on your phones or go to gaming platforms such as Steam to browse multiplayer games.
-Steam has some free games, and there is currently a sale on a few Remote Play games, including classics such as Uno.
-You can also access virtual versions of board games.
-Hop into a call with a friend and load up your favourite game!
 Kast is a good screen capture app that could be used to share your gameplay.

-- Go on a virtual trip together.
+Go on a virtual trip together.
 Museums, zoos, aquariums and more are offering livestreams and virtual tours.
-Personally, I’ve been enjoying watching jellyfish floating around!
 Some links are available here and there are plenty more to be found online.
-Again, use a video chat platform to make this a group trip.
+Use a video chat platform to make this a group trip.

-- DIY Science: anyone can be an engineer with Siemans - quick and simple experiments that KS2 children could do simultaneously in their homes and watch how their friends are getting on at the same time/chat with each other.
-The experiments look fun, but the videos do feel a bit ‘educational’
+DIY Science: anyone can be an engineer with Siemans who have produced quick and simple experiments that KS2 children could do simultaneously in their homes and watch how their friends are getting on at the same time/chat with each other.

 Play for Teenagers